-France honors hero officer who swapped places with hostage
+France honors officer who swapped places with hostage

-(CNN)Mourners clutching umbrellas lined the streets of Paris on Wednesday to honor the police officer who died after swapping places with a hostage during a terror attack in southern France last Friday.
+(CNN)Mourners clutching umbrellas lined the streets of Paris on Wednesday to honor the police officer who died after swapping places with a hostage during a terror attack in southern France on Friday.

-Under gray skies, a cavalcade of officers on motorbikes and horseback led the funeral procession through the capital towards the Hotel des Invalides, a historic building dedicated to France's servicemen and women.
+Under gray skies, a cavalcade of officers on motorbikes and horseback led the funeral procession through the capital toward the Hotel des Invalides, a historic building dedicated to France's servicemen and women.

-There French President Emmanuel Macron was set to lead the commemoration to Lt.
+There French President Emmanuel Macron led the tributes to Lt.
 Col. Arnaud Beltrame, 45, who offered to take the place of a female hostage during an attack by an ISIS supporter on a supermarket in Trèbes.

 Beltrame was shot in the neck during the attack, dying from his wounds later that day.

+"To accept to die so the innocent can live, that is what is in the heart of the soldier's commitment," said Macron at the ceremony honoring Beltrame.

+He added that Beltrame's willingness to give his life was "greatness that so transfixed the whole of France."

-The officer will posthumously be awarded the prestigious "Commander of the Legion d'Honneur" medal.
+The officer will be posthumously awarded the prestigious "Commander of the Legion d'Honneur" medal.

 His attacker, Radouane Lakdim, 26, a Moroccan-born French national, was a petty criminal already on the radar of French police for his links to radical Salafist networks, authorities said.

-When he burst into the supermarket Friday, he shouted he was a soldier from ISIS, witnesses said, before opening fire and killing a worker and a customer.
+When he burst into the supermarket Friday, he shouted he was a soldier from ISIS, witnesses said, and then opened fire and killed a worker and a customer.
 He was shot dead by police on the scene.

 The attacker killed four people in total.
 Along with Beltrame, two other people died and more than a dozen were wounded in the supermarket raid.
 He also killed another person earlier Friday while stealing a car.